23andMe/api-example-flask/README.md

-ttam_flask_client
+api-example-flask
 =================

-An example client application of 23andMe's API using the flask microframework
+An example Python client application of 23andMe's API using the flask microframework.